Last updated on August 6th, 2020 at 02:36 pm

 I am locally famous for the sugar cookies I bake for the party.
 Moms have been known to leave my party begging to take extras.
 People love them so much that a few have started asking me if they can buy them from me (I have not sold any as I just can’t put a price on them).

-Today I am inviting you into my kitchen, to show you my secrets of baking fabulous sugar cookies.
+Today I am inviting you into my kitchen to show you my secrets of baking fabulous sugar cookies.

-20 Tips For Fabulous Sugar Cookies
+20 Secrets To Baking Fabulous Sugar Cookies

 1. Write it down

 If you are going to double or triple (or in my case for the party make a batch times ten), you need to sit down and write out the new amounts of ingredients you will need and check it twice to make sure you did your calculations right.